DevExpress/testcafe/docs/articles/documentation/test-api/assertions/README.md

 Next is an [assertion method](assertion-api.md).
 Assertion methods accept an expected value and, optionally, other arguments.

-For instance, the deep equality assertion has the following structure.
+For instance, the deep equality assertion has the following structure:

 ```text
 await t.expect( actual ).eql( expected, message, options );